Serverless Databases

 Code

 Your deployment is a standard PostgreSQL installation.
-Customizing the deployment generally means providing a different environment.
+Customizing the deployment means providing a different environment.

 An obvious one is to use a different database password when starting PostgreSQL.

-You could also a different location to mount your volume or set additional configuration options.
+You could also use a different location to mount your volume or set more configuration options.

-And, of course, you can use the PostgreSQL instance in conjunction with a frontend service, see the guide here.
-However, in that case make sure to disable scale-to-zero if you plan to use the DB internally.
+And, you can use the PostgreSQL instance in conjunction with a frontend service, see the guide here.
+But, in that case make sure to disable scale-to-zero if you plan to use the DB internally.

 Support for scale-to-zero for internal instances is coming soon.